marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 Even the current reference model implicitly assume a hierarchical network structure, this assumption acknowledges that modern networks have flatter and anticipate more distributed topologies.

-The referene model covers every network device and component that has a unique identifiable ID and can represent or influence power or energy consumption.
+The referene model covers every network device and component that have a Unique Identifiable ID (UUID) and can represent or influence power or energy consumption.
 If the component can be uniquely identified, it can be modeled.

 In scope: